Rolls both ways -- front to back and back to front

 Can sit up using hands for support and then without hands

 Once your baby can lift his chest while on his tummy, help him learn to sit.
 Support his back with your hands or pillows.
 At first, he'll lean forward on his hands to balance.
 Then, look -- no hands!
-He'll sit by himself, though it will be a while before your baby can sit down on his own.
+He'll sit by himself, though it will be a while before your baby can get himself into a sitting position on his own.

 Picks objects up with "raking" grasp and passes them from hand to hand

 Your baby is "raking" things up with her hand.
 Give her toys with sounds and textures that she can pass from one hand to the other, turn around, and shake.
 This is her way of bringing the world closer!
 She'll put everything she grabs into her mouth, so make sure choking hazards are out of reach.